vinod-kha/Amazon-deployment/README.md

 terraform plan
 terraform apply --auto-approve
 ```
 Go to your aws console and checkout the ec2 instances

-** Here we see amazon app instance is created by terraform with the given configuration**
+**Here we see amazon app instance is created by terraform with the given configuration**

 ### Step 3 → Setup Sonarqube and jenkins

-1. Sonarqube →
+**1. Sonarqube →**
-copy the public ip of your machine
+  1. copy the public ip of your machine
-  1. go to your browser and type →<publicip>:9000
+  2. go to your browser and type →<publicip>:9000
-  2. iniatially username and password is admin
+  3. iniatially username and password is admin
-  3. update your password
+  4. update your password
-  4. welcome window of Sonarqube
+  5. welcome window of Sonarqube

-2. Jenkins →
+**2. Jenkins →**

    1. on browser type →<public_ip>:8080
    2. for this go to your ec2 and connect it
    3. run the below commands